iceburg-net/ansible-pcd/roles/pcd-services/apache/README.md

 by default there are no default sites or mod_cgi

-configure httpd.conf directives through /etc/ansible/conf.d/apache/
+configure httpd.conf directives and virtualhosts through the ansible-pcd conf.d metadir (/etc/ansible/conf.d/apache/)

-overrides, and select modules with inventory variables... and we recommend you choose sparingly;
+select modules with inventory variables... choose sparingly;
-keep concurrent visitors from trampling your RAM sandwich.
+keep concurrent visitors from trampling your RAM sandwich!